Table of Contents

 What is the GRE exam pattern?

-The GRE exam, also known as the General Test, lasts for the average duration of 3 hours 40 minutes.
+The GRE exam, also known as the General Test, lasts for an average duration of 3 hours 40 minutes.
 It is divided into 3 main sections: Analytical Writing, Verbal Section, and Quantitative Reasoning.
-Apart from these, there is also one Unscored and Research section, which ETS does not count in the actual GRE score.
-This section is variable in nature, ie, it can either be quantitative or verbal.
+Apart from these, there is also one Unscored and Research section, which ETS does not count in the actual GRE exam score.
+This section is variable in nature, i.e., it can either be quantitative or verbal.